 MS in Health Professions Education

 The new Health Sciences Education (HSE) program provides a wide range of practical training for health sciences educators in the principles of education and teaching applicable to their specific health sciences discipline.
-HSE is offered through the Division of Graduate Medical Sciences (GMS), in collaboration with the School of Education (SED) and all required courses will be available online, starting January 2019.
+HSE is offered through Graduate Medical Sciences (GMS), in collaboration with the School of Education (SED) and all required courses will be available online, starting January 2019.

 The HSE program aims to develop expertise in teaching and education, specifically in Health Sciences professions.
 The program prepares students to emerge as leaders in education in their health sciences field.
 Students develop advanced skills in curriculum development, classroom and clinical teaching, student and program evaluation and how to evaluate and apply the best available evidence to inform their educational practices.